M2etroline/Line02/README.md

 # Decryption

-When it comes to decrypting the file, after entering the key programme creates the same rays as before and checks for collisions with our "dots".
+When it comes to decrypting the file, after entering the key programme creates the same rays as before, and checks for collisions with our "dots".
 When it hits a point, a correct square on resulting image is painted black (or more percisely with a "1").

 ###### Here is the interpretation of what the programme sees during the decryption